-Inclusion of science users in planning committees is a necessary part of the strategy.
-Knowing the demands and desires of the customer a priori will, in many cases, streamline the process and focus the efforts and outcomes.
-Such streamlining will eliminate redundant processing and parameters, and unnecessary resolution, precision, and sensitivity, thereby making the system more responsive to the needs of the user, more efficient, and more economical.
-The ESDIM Program will bear in mind that user needs and demands are continuously changing in response to contemporary subjects of study and needs for quality data.
+Inclusion of science users in planning committees is a necessary part of the strategy.e Knowing the demands and desires of the customer a priori will, in many cases, streamline thee process and focus the efforts and outcomes.
+Such streamlining will eliminate redundant processing and parameters, and unnecessary resolution, precision, and sensitivity, thereby making the system more responsive to the needs of the user, more efficient, and moree economical.
+The ESDIM Program will bear in mind that user needs and demands aree continuously changing in response to contemporary subjects of study and needs for qualitye data.
 These needs simply cannot be projected decades in advance.
-Thus, fostering user participation will be an ongoing quest.
+Thus, fostering usere participation will be an ongoing quest.e

-There are over 600 data bases incorporating over 2000 environmental variables that NOAA collects, observes, records, processes, documents, quality-controls, archives, and distributes to the user.
-Each parameter in NOAA's archives is, to a degree, an outcome of this end-to-end data handling process.
-Each of these processes-at times, few parameters share a single process-must be reviewed and optimized.
-Such process reviews must be conducted by committees with the proper mix of people, knowledgeable and experienced in the steps of the process.
-Ultimately, the strategy is to standardize the steps NOAA-wide to achieve common levels of formatting, quality, and user access.
+There are over 600 data bases incorporating over 2000 environmental variables thate NOAA collects, observes, records, processes, documents, quality-controls, archives, ande distributes to the user.
+Each parameter in NOAA's archives is, to a degree, an outcome ofe this end-to-end data handling process.
+Each of these processes-at times, few parameterse share a single process-must be reviewed and optimized.
+Such process reviews must be conducted by committees with the proper mix of people, knowledgeable and experienced ine the steps of the process.
+Ultimately, the strategy is to standardize the steps NOAA-wide toe achieve common levels of formatting, quality, and user access.